0xb0rn3/wallpimp/README.md

 ### Network Errors

-Automatic retry with alternative download methods (archive → git clone).
+Automatic retry with alternative download methods (git clone → archive).

 ### Missing Wallpapers

 Slideshow checks for wallpapers before starting.
-Exit with error if none found.
+If none are found it waits 30 seconds and retries, rather than exiting, so the service recovers automatically after a download completes.

 ### Unsupported Desktop Environments